-As someone that struggles to concentrate for mor… oh look!
+As someone that struggles with concentration at work for mor… oh look!
 Shoes and online shopping and does my Spotify need changing?
-What was I saying?… My concentration pretty much sucks, and when it’s the end of the month and things need prioritising, struggling with concentration can lead to a vicious circle of putting things off because you can’t concentrate on them, then getting close to deadline, feeling anxious about it which makes concentrating worse.
-So how do we stop this circle?
+What was I saying?… Basically, my concentration pretty much sucks, and when it’s the end of the month and things need prioritising, struggling with concentration can lead to a vicious circle of putting things off because you can’t concentrate on them, then getting close to deadline, feeling anxious about it which makes concentrating worse.
+So how do we stop this cycle?

-On a day to day basis, there are things that I try to put into practise which helps me concentrate and remember to do the pressing things I need to do.
+On a day to day basis, there are things that I try to put into practise which helps me to improve my concentration at work and remember to do the pressing things I need to do.
 So, back to mindfulness.

 I’m sure I’m not the only one that is guilty of sitting at my desk with the best intentions to finish something and 30 seconds later I’m wondering if Octopuses are classed as fish or not… just me?
 Ok.
 My point is, that letting your mind wander is a choice and more importantly – a habit.
 It takes quite a lot of willpower for me to stop my mind wandering, I have to really practise at it.
 Mindfulness comes in handy when I’m letting this happen.
 It’s about stopping your thought pattern in its tracks and bringing your mind back to the task at hand, making yourself more aware of what is actually happening in that moment.
 For people that struggle to concentrate, more often than not I think we find ourselves completing tasks on autopilot whilst our mind is actually elsewhere.
 Being more present will ultimately improve the quality of our work – I say yes to that.

-1. If you find your mind feels cluttered, step outside your office for a minute or two.
-We’re lucky enough at Boom that we have a quiet room so I sometimes go and sit in there just to regroup my mind.
+If you find your mind feels cluttered, step outside your office for a minute or two.
+We’re lucky enough at Boom Online to have a quiet room so I sometimes go and sit in there just to regroup.
 But if you don’t have a designated quiet area, going and sitting in the bathroom can work just as well, go outside for some fresh air – taking 5 minutes to relax your mind and bring your attention to what’s going on in the present moment is more valuable to you and your work than just trying to sit at your desk and get through it.

 Organisation & Routine

-Mindfulness aside, there are some other little things I do at work that help if I’m feeling particularly like my brain has gone on a long holiday.
+Mindfulness aside, there are some other little things I use at work that help if I’m feeling particularly like my brain has gone on a long holiday:

 I joke of course, concentration and improved memory is something that happens when you take more time to relax, when you look after your mental health as well as your physical health and it takes practise and patience.
 Everyone will have days when they ‘slip up’ and forget and you’ve got less work done than a drunk llama, but you need to regroup and learn from it and take that new found understanding and apply it to tomorrow.